andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 The first internal item is an “SLRU.”
 The acronym stands for “simple least recently used.”
 The LRU portion refers to caches and how they work, and SLRUs in Postgres are a collection of these caches.

 SLRUs are small in-memory item stores.
-Since they need to persist across restarts, they're also saved into files on disk.
-Alvaro[^alvaro] calls SLRUs “poorly named” for a user-facing feature.
+Since they need to persist across restarts, they're also saved into files on disk. Álvaro Herrera[^alvaro] calls SLRUs "poorly named for a user-facing feature."
 If they're internal, why are they worth knowing about as Postgres users?

 They’re worth knowing about because there can be a couple of possible failure points with them, due their fixed size.
 We'll look at those later in this post.